-- If your insurance does not cover PEP, your health care provider can apply for free PEP medicines through the medication assistance programs run by the manufacturers. - These requests for assistance can be handled urgently in many cases to avoid a delay in getting medicine. - Examples of enrollment applications on the CDC website https://www.cdc.gov/hiv/basics/pep/pep-workplace.html
+- If you insurance does not cover PEP, your health care provider can apply for free PEP medicines through the medication assistance programs run by the manufacturers. - These requests for assistance can be handled urgently in many cases to avoid delay in getting medicine. - Examples of enrollment applications can be found on the CDC website.